Bringing books to homebound efereaders who, due to age or physical disability, are unable to visit the Library.

 How does the program work?

-Interested participants can call the Reference Desk at (812) 949-3523 to sign up.
+Interested participants can call the Customer Services Desk at (812) 949-3523 to sign up.
 A Librarian will help determine your eligibility and reading interests.
 A volunteer will deliver books to each Walking Books patron on the 2nd Wednesday and Thursday of the month in the morning, and pick up books that were delivered the month before.

 Who can participate?